GabrielFerraroDev/Cardano-CNFT-Bulk-Purchaser/readme.md

 .\purchase.ps1 -delete

 Warning!
-Are you sure you want to proceed deleting all the address?
+Are you sure you want to proceed deleting all the addresses?
 [Y] Yes  [N] No  [?]
 Help (default is "N"): Y
 ```